Want your A1–A5 print to look crisp? Run this checklist before you export. For sizing, keep this print size calculator open while you work.

 4) Upscale

 - Use 2–4× upscale to hit your target pixels.
-If you’re short, upscale first, then downsize to the exact print size.
+If you’re short, check limits with Max Print Size (by MP), then upscale and export the exact pixel size.

 5) Sharpen last (lightly)